|

 Some jerk had the nerve to tell me that I should get off the waiting line, because he made 80 bucks in the time I waited.
 I guess I should have given him a fucking prize.
 You win some and you lose some.
 I am pretty sure when he has a bad day, I'll be making a boatload of cash.
 The world always balances out, that's my philosophy.

+I should really switch to nights.
+It was all good till' the sun came up.
 I have a lot on my plate right now.
 I am starting to think about going back to school to study urban planning, and also a few friends and I are planning to form a wedding photography company.
 It all requires money, which I'm kind of short on.

-NW Corner of Driggs Street and Manhattan Avenue,
+NW Corner of Driggs Street and Manhattan Avenue, Williamsburg, Brooklyn

 Brooklyn was always the cool borough in New York City, but lately the influx of money, coupled with so much real-estate being turned over in hopes of much larger profits has been shocking.
 This particular corner is one of the best examples of the gentrification in Williamsburg.
 On one corner a brick building with peeling paint holds a sign that appears to be older than the average age of the neighborhood population.
 Around noon, the establishment is full of patrons eating and drinking out in front.
 By night at the northeast corner, people chat with cigarettes in hand while their drinks grow less robust inside.
 And of course, at the southeast corner, people watch it all from their new apartment's floor to ceiling windows.
 Once again, the coolness of a neighborhood is attempting to bring in people who pay to be cool, and yet rather than living in such a lifestyle, they seclude themselves in private fortresses.

-SE Corner of Driggs Street and Manhattan Avenue,
+SE Corner of Driggs Street and Manhattan Avenue, Williamsburg, Brooklyn

 It was getting past late, and on to early, in other words, it was morning.
 I hadn't realized until I stopped at my favorite pick-up dinner, that the sun had already been progressing upwards in the sky.
 Everybody had gone home already for the most part, but I lucked out and got a fare all the way to Far Rockaway, Queens, or somewhere in the area.